kairsato/Volleyball-Metrics/README.md

 - Limit the amount of input needed from a user.
 - Optimise general pipeline to make processing efficient enough to run a low tier server (Make easy to host)

-## Features
-- Easy to use, clean user interface
-- Analytics on team/games/individual bases
-- Footage with annotations
-- Ability to easily host this on machine old machine

-### Inspiration
+## Inspiration

-In attempt to make something I considered useful i was inpsired by other opensource projects who goals were similar.
+I was inspired by various high rated open source projects that had decent volleyball pipelines and general analysis.

 - **[shukkkur/VolleyVision](https://github.com/shukkkur/VolleyVision)** — the original inspiration for tackling volleyball with a staged detection/tracking pipeline (ball → players/actions → court), and the source of several of the ball and action detection datasets below.
 - **[masouduut94/volleyball_analytics](https://github.com/masouduut94/volleyball_analytics)** — inspiration for treating rally/game-status segmentation as its own video-classification stage, and the source of the fine-tuned VideoMAE checkpoint this project's rally detector is built on.